betterscientificsoftware/bssw.io/Articles/UnitTestingC++WithCatch.md

 ### Introduction

-After more than ten years of growth and development, our project -- [QMCPACK](https://github.com/QMCPACK/qmcpack) -- needed to improve its development processes.
+After more than ten years of growth and development, our project -- [QMCPACK](https://github.com/QMCPACK/qmcpack) -- needed  improvements to its development processes.
 Changing and understanding the code had become increasingly difficult amid added features, platforms supported, and the normal student turnover.

 Our team determined that one step toward enhancing development velocity was to add unit testing.
 Unit testing is valuable for ensuring correctness of a program, performing regression tests, and decomposing the program into small, testable units.
-The next step is to choose a method for implementing unit tests.
+The next step was to choose a method for implementing unit tests.

-### Chosing a framework
+### Choosing a framework

-But before diving into examining unit test frameworks, we might ask if using a framework is even necessary?
+But before diving into examining unit test frameworks, we might ask whether using a framework is even necessary.
 After all, it is straightforward to write a piece of code that exercises some functionality, tests it, and prints the results (pass or fail).
 Compiling this code into an executable yields a unit test.
-However, as more tests are written, having an easy method to organize them, run all of the tests, and track the overall number of passes and fails becomes essential.
+As more tests are written, however, having an easy method to organize them, run all the tests, and track the overall number of passes and fails becomes essential.
-Instead of writing it from scratch, it is worth looking first at existing frameworks.
+Instead of writing such a test from scratch, it is worth looking first at existing frameworks.

-After looking through several existing C++ unit test frameworks, we took two of them - Google Test and Catch - out for a trial run.
+After considering several C++ unit test frameworks, we took two of them -- Google Test and Catch -- out for a trial run.
-Through integrating each test framework into the project build system and writing several tests, we decided to use Catch.
+After integrating each test framework into the project build system and writing several tests, we decided to use Catch.

 The main advantages of Catch for our project are twofold: